How to Deal with Lawyer Burnout

 Misconceptions About Burnout

 Many people think burnout is caused by working long hours or feeling underappreciated or underpaid.
-These misconceptions make burnout seem stupid.
+These misconceptions make burnout seem like a silly, simple problem.
 Yes, law firms expect more billable hours than they have in the past.
 But people in previous generations worked incredibly hard in much more physically taxing and dangerous jobs than today.

 Are we working as much as the people did in the Industrial Revolution?
 No. Further, people can work very hard and not be burned out and some people can work very little and still be burned out.

-Can we really compare our levels of underappreciation to those of indentured servants or slaves?
-No.
+Can we really compare our levels of underappreciation and lack of compensation to those of indentured servants or slaves?
+No. That would be ludicrous.
+And yet burnout is still a massive problem in our society.

 Why is Burnout a Problem Now?

-Burnout is a big problem now, even though across the board we are working less than we used to.
+Burnout is a big problem in the modern age, even though across the board we are working less than we used to.
 Lawyers suffer disproportionately from burnout – despite earning prestige and high salaries.
-That is to say, lawyers are not so underappreciated.
+Thus, lawyers are not that underappreciated.
 Thus, burnout cannot primarily be about hard work or underappreciation.

 I wrestled with an explanation for this discrepancy.
 Is burnout real or are we just pansies?
 A few friends shed some light on possible alterations to our society that may contribute to burnout.
 Our modern culture evolved to mess with our brains, our emotions and our expectations (and what is expected of us).